StatistikStadtZuerich/zueridown/README.md

 # to uninstall TinyTeX, run tinytex::uninstall_tinytex()
 ```

-Tinytex automatically will install all packages need for zueridown.
+`tinytex` automatically will install all packages needed for `zueridown`.
 However,
 if you get an error due to some missing package, you can use the following
 helper functions: